Best Practices For Managing Private School Endowments Efficiently

 4. Allocating Resources Appropriately

-Effective management of endowment funds doesn’t necessarily mean to implement a strategic investment plan.
+Effective management of endowment funds doesn’t necessarily mean implementing a strategic investment plan.

-For enhancing the endowment’s growth and proper management, it is imperative to foster a good relationship with the families of current students and alumni and other prospective donors.
+To enhance the endowment’s growth and proper management, it is imperative to foster a good relationship with the families of current students alumni, and other prospective donors.

 A proper advancement team should be there to follow the protocols as it will help in effectively managing these funds.
 To manage the endowed funds tactically, you can use a spreadsheet filled appropriately to better track records.